yitu-opensource/T2T-ViT/README.md

 # Tokens-to-Token ViT: Training Vision Transformers from Scratch on ImageNet, [arxiv](https://arxiv.org/abs/2101.11986)

-### Update: 2020/02/14:
+### Update 2020/02/18: we update some new results and new MACs for our T2T-ViT models, and update Figure1 accordingly in this repo.
+These new results will be updated in next arxiv version.

-Update token_performer.py, now t2t-vit-7 can be trained with 4 GPUs with 12G memory,other T2T-ViT also can be trained with 4 or 8 GPUs.
+### Update 2020/02/14: we update token_performer.py, now T2T-ViT-7, T2T-ViT-10, T2T-ViT-12 can be trained on 4 GPUs with 12G memory, other T2T-ViT also can be trained on 4 or 8 GPUs.